RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-database.md

     Use the admin console to display the **Configuration** tab for the cluster.
 The tab displays the cluster version information and the Redis database compatibility version.

-- To avoid data loss during the upgrade, take care to back up the data.
+- To avoid data loss during the upgrade, back up your data.

     You can export the data to an external location, enable replication, or enable persistence.